sisl/ASTPrompter/README.md

 }
 ```

-If you run into any issues, please email `{houjun,ahardy} at stanford dot edu`.
+If you run into any issues, please feel free to email `{houjun,ahardy} at stanford dot edu`.